Who am I?

 Yandex

-(Python, aiohttp, aiomisc, a small bit of C++)Yandex Academy schools: Tools developer, ad-hoc help.
+– Python, aiohttp, a small bit of C++Yandex Academy schools (since 2019 till 2023): Tools developer, ad-hoc help

-(Python, aiohttp, aiogram, Yandex.Cloud API)Company's internal CTF: participant in 2018 and 2019 as part of a large team, and in 2020-2023 solo against mostly teams of two or three.
-Took quite successful place in 2022 (4th), and slightly less so in 2023 (6th).
+– Python, aiohttp, aiogram, Yandex.Cloud APICompany's internal jeopardy CTF: participant in 2018 and 2019 as part of a large team, and in 2020-2024 solo against mostly teams of three and two.
+Took quite successful place in 2022 (4th), slightly less so in 2023 (6th) and slighly more so in 2024 (3rd place, yeah! :)

 -